General Steps and Expectations

 visa statuses, please contact GISS at firstname.lastname@example.org or at 660-543-4621.

-I am an international student coming to UCM for the fall semester.
+I am an international student coming to UCM.
 Do I need to quarantine?

-In accordance with federal requirements, all international students will be required
+In accordance with federal guidelines, all international students will be required

 will not be required to quarantine.
 International students will receive direct communication